Groups for Undergraduates and Alumni

 - Theory Workshop: Professor Vanina Leschziner or Professor Dan Silver

 - The Inequality Workshop: Professor Geoff Wodtke

 - Race and Ethnicity Workshop: Professor Luisa Farah Schwartzmann

-- Crime and Punishment Seminar: Professor Ashley Rubin
+- Crime, Law, and Punishment Salon: Professor Ashley Rubin

 Housed in the Sociology Department and led by Professor Ito Peng, this Centre brings together researchers and graduate students who analyze social policy issues from a global perspective.
 Currently, the work of the centre is focused on issues related to a large SSHRC-funded partnership grant studying gender, migration and the work of care.

 Many of our faculty members also have affiliations with the Munk School of Global Affairs.
 With a mandate to “deeply integrate research on global affairs with teaching and public education,” the Munk School comprises more than 30 centres and institutes.
 Our faculty members are heavily involved in the Asian Institute, The Centre for European, Russian and Eurasian Studies, Centre for the Study of the United States, Ethnic and Pluralism Studies, the Centre for South Asian Studies, Centre for the Study of Korea, the Global Migration Research Institute, and the Trudeau Centre for Peace, Conflict and Justice.

 Criminology and Sociology have close ties and many of our faculty members are affiliated with the Centre.
 There they collaborate with other faculty members who have primary affiliations in such departments as history, law, psychology, philosophy and political science.

 The Institute is dedicated to exploring the entangled work of gender, race and sexuality in identities, relations, practices, theories and institutions.
 Faculty from a wide variety of disciplines participate either as core faculty members or as affiliate faculty members.